 When the vehicle is washed or driven through water, the brakes may get wet.
 As a result, your braking distance will be longer and the vehicle may pull to one side during braking.

-To dry brakes, drive the vehicle at a safe speed while lightly pressing the brake pedal to heat-up the brakes.
+speed while lightly pressing the brake pedal to heat-up the brakes.
 Do this until the brakes return to normal.
 Avoid driving the vehicle at high speeds until the brakes function correctly.